machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 **What it does**
 - Writes the provided text to a file relative to the current project working directory.
-- Updates an existing file or creates a new one when needed.
+- Updates an existing file or creates a new file when needed.
 - Creates missing parent directories before writing a new file.
 - Uses the requested character encoding, or `UTF-8` by default.